utah-cs4470-sp23/class/hw9/README.md

 compilation enabled.
 You can update your compiler by navigating to your checkout of the auto-grader repository and running:

-    make -C <auto-grader directory> -B jplc OS=<os>
+    make -C <auto-grader directory> upgrade

-Where the `<os>` should be one of `windows`, `linux`, or `macos`.
 Naturally, this JPL compiler is a program and can have bugs.
 If you think you've found one, contact the instructors on Discord.

-Note that the auto-grader normalizes initial whitespace, newlines, and comments before comparing assembly files.
+Note that the auto-grader normalizes initial whitespace, newlines, comments, and math before comparing assembly files.
 This means you probably want to run the provided compiler on your own instead of just using the auto-grader to figure out what assembly you're supposed to produce.
 When run directly, the provided compiler prints some comments, indents some stuff, and in general is easier to read.

 You can find the tests and expected outputs [in the auto-grader repository](https://github.com/utah-cs4470-sp23/grader/tree/main/hw9).